-June 2021 will mark the tenth anniversary of the endorsement by the United Nations (UN) Human Rights Council of the UN Guiding Principles on Business and Human Rights (UNGPs).
+June 2021 marked the tenth anniversary of the endorsement by the United Nations (UN) Human Rights Council of the UN Guiding Principles on Business and Human Rights (UNGPs).

-These principles provided for the first time a global normative framework backed by UN member states that clarified state duties and business responsibilities in addressing business related-human rights abuse.
-The creation of the UNGPs and their endorsement, therefore, represented a major step forward in efforts to promote responsible business in line with international human rights standards.
+The UNGPs provide a global normative framework backed by UN member states that clarifies state duties and business responsibilities in addressing business related-human rights abuse.
+Their creation and endorsement represent a major step forward to promoting responsible business in line with international human rights standards.

-Since then, they have become the common reference point for efforts to address adverse human rights impacts arising in a business context and have been widely integrated into both public and private sector policy frameworks.
+Since their adoption, they have become the common reference point for efforts to address adverse human rights impacts arising in a business context and have been widely integrated into both public and private sector policy frameworks.

-In the context of this tenth anniversary and as part of its mandate to promote the UNGPs, the UN Working Group on Business and Human Rights is coordinating a one-year project to take stock of achievements to date, assess existing gaps and challenges, and develop a vision and roadmap for implementing the UNGPs in the next decade, based on its ‘stocktaking’ of the first ten years of implementation.
+In the context of this tenth anniversary and as part of its mandate to promote the UNGPs, the UN Working Group on Business and Human Rights undertook the UNGPs 10+ project to take stock of achievements, assess existing gaps and challenges, and develop a vision and roadmap for implementing the UNGPs in the next decade, based on its ‘stocktaking’ of the first ten years of implementation.

-The Geneva Academy will support the following UN Working Group’s UNGPs 10+ project since its launch in 2020.
+The Geneva Academy supported the UN Working Group’s UNGPs 10+ project since its launch in 2020.